lindbergryan04/RecipeRater_report/README.md

 ## Introduction

-In this project, we used a large dataset of recipes, and tried to score the recipes based off of how much we think we would like them.
+In this project, we used a large dataset of recipes, and tried use their various features to train a model that could predict how a new recipe would be rated (out of 5 stars).
+Our model predicted the recipes based on Our dataset had 14 columns, of which we used 4.
+We also created a new column, avg_rating, which was used as well.
+We used the minutes, total minutes required to complete the recipe, and the n_steps, or number of steps in the recipe, to

 ---